Kotlin/kotlinx.serialization/docs/polymorphism.md

 Or you can use `include` in the `SerializersModule {}` DSL.

-If you're writing a library or shared module with an abstract class and some implementations of it, you can export your own `MyLibrarySerialModule` for your clients to use, so a client can combine your module with their modules.
+If you're writing a library or shared module with an abstract class and some implementations of it, you can export your own `MyLibrarySerialModule` for your clients to use so that a client can combine your module with their modules.